 Visuals, such as charts, figures and tables, are extremely helpful presentation tools for damages issues both in the memorials and in the expert reports.
-Effective use of visuals demonstrate the adage that a picture is worth a thousand words.
-Not only do they break up dense text, but they can help lay readers understand technical issues.
+The effective use of visuals demonstrates the adage that a picture is worth a thousand words.
+Not only do visuals break up dense text, but they can help lay readers understand technical issues.
 However, ineffective visuals, such as charts or tables that are not explained well, can confuse the tribunal.
-And, obviously, misleading visuals can readily undermine the parties’ case.
+And, obviously, misleading visuals can readily undermine a party’s case.
 Typically, counsel work with the experts to propose various visuals that counsel believe would be useful to include in the expert reports, which can then be duplicated in the memorials to explain and support the damages case.

 Another effective tool for experts to use in their reports is to walk the tribunal through the damages case in a table that sets forth the key steps in the quantification.

 It is fairly standard practice that an expert must provide copies of all documents and data on which he or she has relied.
 Experts should ordinarily identify the source of all data used in a particular analysis, including citations to the record.
 Charts, figures and tables should include precise identification of the source material, including where appropriate annexes with the actual data, methodology and calculations used.